CloudLabsAI-Azure/VEEAM-HOL/intro.md

 In this exercise, you will create the backup for both Linux and Windows virtual Machine.

-## Exercise 4: Delete and Restore Windows and Linux VM
+## Exercise 4: Delete and Restore Virtual machines

 In this exercise, you will delete the windows VM, then work on the backup of the Windows VM and also recovery of files from the Linux VM